How to apply

 Prior to starting their training all entrants to primary teacher training must have:

 - An honours degree from a UK Higher Education Institution; equivalent overseas qualification or a qualification recognised as equivalent to a degree.
-(EPS adheres to the Government recommendation that the degree should be 2:2 or above)
+(This should be 2:2 or above)

-- GCSE or GCE English, maths and science at grade C or above (or equivalent)
+- GCSE or GCE English, maths and science at grade 4 (C) or above (or equivalent)

 Entrants with qualifications from outside the UK must provide an equivalency statement from NARIC (National Academic Recognition Information Centre).
 Further details can be found at www.naric.org.uk Tel: 01242260010

-If you do not hold a GCSE in English, maths or science at grade C or above or equivalent you can apply to take an equivalency test.
+If you do not hold a GCSE in English, maths or science at grade 4 (C) or above or equivalent you can apply to take an equivalency test.
 We accept equivalency tests from:

 A* Star Teachers www.astarteachers.co.uk